ARMmbed/time_series_database_doc/amazon.md

 1. type `quit;`

 ## 5. Create the API Gateway Lambda function

+Lambda connects the webhook API Gateway endpoint to the RDS database so when an mbed notification is sent to the webhook, the data ends up in the database.

 1. Clone this [this repo](https://github.com/ARMmbed/exd_mysql_lambda)
 1. In the directory `exd_mysql_lambda` create a file named `mysqldb.cfg`